blinry/legit/README.md

 ## Instructions

+Popping from an empty stack will return 0.

 I/O:

 - `getchar`: read char from STDIN and place it on the stack.
 On EOF, push a 0.
-- `putchar`: pop top stack element and write it to STDOUT as a char
+- `putchar`: pop top stack element and write it to STDOUT as a char.
+The value is always truncated to an unsigned byte.
 - `<Number>`: push the number on the stack
 - `<Letter>`: push ASCII value of that letter on the stack
 - `"<Letters>"`: unescape string, then push the individual ASCII characters on the stack